dead-end/nuzzle/man/README.md

        nuzzle

 DESCRIPTION
-       Nuzzle  is a terminal based puzzle game.
+       Nuzzle  is  a  terminal based puzzle game collection.
 It is implemented with ncurses and requires color and mouse support.

        The target of the game is to place as much blocks as possible,  from  a home  area to the game area.
 If the blocks on the game area form a cer‐